WHO OWNS YOUR DOMAIN NAME?

 If you’ve ever had a website redesigned by someone other than your original website designer, you may wonder who owns your domain name.
 This info will help.
 Who really owns or manages your domain name?
 This may sound simple, but having the wrong person managing your domain name can be a costly and time consuming issue to sort out.
 Follow these tips and pieces of advice to help you avoid hidden costs and delays in launching your new website.

-We have created a lot of websites for clients and we still have one big issue with many who want a new website to replace an old and tired one, domain name ownership!
+A lot of websites have been created for clients and there is still one big issue with many who want a new website to replace an old and tired one, and that is Domain Name Ownership!

 When we acquire a domain name for our clients, we try to do it the preferred way, then the other way.
 The preferred way is if clients register the domain name themselves through one of the major re-sellers.
 It’s cheap, they have no hidden costs and the control panels make the management simple for anybody.
 The reasons why this is the best way, well, if they choose to have another web designer or website host in the future, all they have to do is change the name-servers.
 Simple to do and no costs incurred.
 Secondly, if they have a disagreement with the web designer, there will be no issue about access to the domain name.